-Wood is a natural material affected by environmental elements.
+Wood is a natural material influenced by environmental elements.
 Pick up two boards of the same species and you’ll see differences in color, grain patters, and imperfections.
-The grading system is in place just to distinguish between what are considered more or much less aesthetically pleasing natural appearances.
+The grading system used primarily judges the boards between based on aesthetically pleasing natural appearances.

 Ipe Decking Grade Differences